jlangr/ccode2/classes.md

 }
 ```

 The moved method still doesn't look at home in Holding, however.
-The code appears to predominantly interface with whatever `getMaterial` returns, although it does also ask the holding for its `daysLate` property.
+While `calculateLateFine` does interact directly with the Holding (asking for its `daysLate` property, it predominantly interacts with a Material object returned by `getMaterial`.

-`calculateLateFine` also appears like it will suffer a lot of changes over time.
+`calculateLateFine` will likely suffer many changes over time.
 It has at least three reasons to change: the addition of new material types (e-books, puzzles, STEM kits, and so on), new schemes to encourage patrons to return materials in high demand, and new rates to cover material price increases.

 It violates another SOLID principle&mdash;we want to minimize "opening up" existing classes to make changes, and instead find ways to enhance a system by adding new, single-purpose classes.
 This is known as the *Open-Closed Principle*, or OCP.